RobertTalbert/discretecs/Video/scripts-module-2.md

 This collection, consisting of all the variable values that make the predicate true, is called the **truth set** of the predicate.
 For example for P(x) = x+5 = 12, the truth set is just the single number 7.
 For P(x) = x**2 >= 0, the truth set is the entire domain, the set of integers.
 For S(x) = the length of x is 7, the truth set is the collection of all strings that have length 7.

 You've learned a lot in this video: The differences between a predicate and proposition, the domain of a predicate, and the truth set of a predicate.
-In the next video, we'll come back to the idea of quantifying a predicate that we mentioned earlier --- that's taking a predicate and turning it into a proposition by
+In the next video, we'll come back to the idea of quantifying a predicate that we mentioned earlier --- that's taking a predicate and turning it into a proposition by making an assertion about how often the predicate is true.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTc4ODk4MDc4LC0xNDU5MTIzMDA3LC01Mz
+eyJoaXN0b3J5IjpbLTIwMTk0ODgxMTksLTE0NTkxMjMwMDcsLT
-I5OTk2NzldfQ==
+UzMjk5OTY3OV19
 -->